fujifish/far/README.md

 If `draft` is set to `true` then the image tag is suffixed with the current timsestamp so that every time a deploy is executed a unqiue image tag is created for the deployment.
 It is recommended that for production deployments `draft` be set to `false`.

+##### Logs

+Logs are automatically stored in [AWS Cloud Watch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) under the log group name `awslogs-far-{name}-{env}` and log stream `awslogs-{name}-{env}` in the region of the deployment.

+The datetime format used for distinguishing between log events is `%Y-%m-%dT%H:%M:%S.%LZ`, however you may specify a custom datetime format by setting the `logDatetimeFormat` configuration option (format option can be found [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/AgentReference.html)).

+Log retention is 90 days by default, but you may specify a different retention policy through the `logRetention` configuration option.
+Possible values are 1, 3, 5, 7, 14, 30, 60, 90, 120, 150, 180, 365, 400, 545, 731, 1827, and 3653 days.

 ##### Environment Variables

 `far` automatically defines three environment variables that are available to the running service: